Mixins

 Adds:

-A before_insert listener and a before_update listener populate these.
+The before_flush listener populates created_by/updated_by and updated_at.
 When no principal is in scope (e.g. a migration data-migration or a boot-time seeder), created_by and updated_by stay null.
-The timestamps always fire.

 Use on every table that participates in business workflows.
 Skip on pure enum / lookup tables.